sass/sass/spec/spec.md

 [module]: modules.md#module

-> Because a module is only made immutable when execution has finished, the
+> Because a module is only made immutable (other than its variables) when
-> current module is always mutable.
+> execution has finished, the current module is always mutable.

 ## Semantics